cbuchner1/ccminer/README.txt

 >>> RELEASE HISTORY <<<

+  Jan.
+2017 (WIP)
+                  Handle cryptonight, wildkeccak and cryptonight-lite
+                  Rework the common skein512 (used in most algos except skein ;) Store the share diff of second nonce(s) in most algos Hardware monitoring thread to get more accurate power readings Small changes for the quiet mode

   Dec.
 21th 2016  v1.8.4
                   Improve streebog based algos, veltor and sib (from alexis work) Blake2s greetly improved (3x), thanks to alexis too...